 Area A – Receiving, Loadout, and Staging Room

-Area A is located immediately behind the Administrative Offices and is where inbound materials will be received, inventoried, and temporarily stored /staged until processed and/or loaded out for transfer to an authorized and permitted reclamation facility or recycling facility.
+Area A is located immediately behind the Administrative Offices and is where inbound materials are received/staged, inventoried, and temporarily stored until processed and/or loaded out for transfer to an authorized and permitted reclamation facility or recycling facility.
 Area A has the following access points:

-North Wall Access Points: 1- overhead door (immediately west of the Administrative Offices, and 2-personnel doors (1-door immediately west of the overhead door, and 1-door east of the overhead door that is on the common wall shared by the Administrative Offices);
+South Wall Access Points: 1- overhead door (immediately west of the Administrative Offices, and 3-personnel doors.
+(1-door immediately west of the overhead door, and 2-doors east of the overhead door that are on the common walls shared by the Administrative Offices);

-South Wall Access Points: 1-overhead door and 1-personnel door on the common wall shared by the Lamp Processing Room, and
+North Wall Access Points: 1-overhead door and 1-personnel door on the common wall shared by the Lamp Processing Room, and

-East Wall Access Points: 2-overhead doors (doors are adjacent to concrete loading ramps, one is recessed and the other is at grade under a canopy cover), and 1-personnel door.
+East Wall Access Points: 3-overhead doors (doors are adjacent to concrete loading ramps, two are recessed below grade and the third is at grade under a canopy cover), and 1-personnel door.

 The Facility access points are illustrated on Drawing Nos.
 2 and 3 (contained in tabbed section “Drawings”).